MicrosoftDocs/sdk-api/sdk-api-src/content/setupapi/nf-setupapi-setupdiregistercodeviceinstallers.md

 The caller of <b>SetupDiRegisterCoDeviceInstallers</b> must be a member of the Administrators group.

 <div class="alert"><b>Note</b>  Only a class installer should call <b>SetupDiRegisterCoDeviceInstallers</b> and only in those situations where the class installer must perform co-installer registration operations after <b>SetupDiRegisterCoDeviceInstallers</b> completes the default co-installer registration operation.
 In such situations, the class installer must directly call <b>SetupDiRegisterCoDeviceInstallers</b> when the installer processes a DIF_REGISTER_COINSTALLERS request.
-For more information about calling the default handler, see <a href="https://msdn.microsoft.com/library/Ff537868(v=VS.85).aspx">Calling Default DIF Code Handlers</a>.</div>
+For more information about calling the default handler, see <a href="devinst.calling_the_default_dif_code_handlers">Calling Default DIF Code Handlers</a>.</div>
 <div> </div>
 <b>SetupDiRegisterCoDeviceInstallers</b> reads the INF file for the device specified by <i>DeviceInfoData</i> and creates registry entries to register any device-specific co-installers listed in the INF file.
-Co-installers are listed in an <a href="https://msdn.microsoft.com/library/Ff547321(v=VS.85).aspx">INF DDInstall.CoInstallers section</a>.
+Co-installers are listed in an <a href="devinst.inf_ddinstall_coinstallers_section">INF DDInstall.CoInstallers section</a>.
 This function also copies the files for the co-installers, unless the DI_NOFILECOPY flag is set.

 If there is no driver selected, or the device has an INF file for Windows 9x or Millennium Edition, this function does not register any co-installers.